Cornbread: Baked

+Skillet

 Skillet-fried or skillet-baked cornbread (often simplified to cornbread or skillet bread) is a traditional staple in the rural United States, especially in the South.
-This involves heating bacon drippings, lard or other oil in a heavy, well-seasoned cast iron skillet in an oven, and then pouring a batter made from cornmeal, egg, and milk directly into the hot grease.
+This involves heating bacon drippings, lard or other oil in a heavy, well-seasoned cast-iron skillet in an oven, and then pouring a batter made from cornmeal, egg, and milk directly into the hot grease.
 The mixture is returned to the oven to bake into a large, crumbly and sometimes very moist cake with a crunchy crust.
 This bread tends to be dense and is usually served as an accompaniment rather than as a bread served as a regular course.
 In addition to the skillet method, such cornbread also may be made in sticks, muffins, loaves or baking pans.

 A slightly different variety, cooked in a simple baking dish, is associated with northern U.S. cuisine.
 The batter for northern-style cornbread is very similar to and sometimes interchangeable with that of a corn muffin.
 A typical contemporary northern U.S. cornbread recipe contains half wheat flour, half cornmeal, milk or buttermilk, eggs, leavening agent, salt, and usually sugar, resulting in a bread that is somewhat lighter and sweeter than the traditional southern version.

 Unlike fried variants of cornbread, baked cornbread is a quick bread that is dependent on an egg-based protein matrix for its structure (though the addition of wheat flour adds gluten to increase its cohesiveness).
 The baking process gelatinizes the starch in the cornmeal, but still often leaves some hard starch to give the finished product a distinctive sandiness not typical of breads made from other grains.

 Crackling bread

-A primarily Southern dish consisting of cornbread with pork cracklings inside.
-It can be prepared with any method but a skillet is most common as it allows for making the cornbread crispier.
+This primarily Southern dish consists of cornbread with pork cracklings inside.
+It can be prepared with any method, but a skillet is most common to make the cornbread crispier.